steveuniverseuwu/EvidenceShield6/PROJECT_STATUS.md

 ## 🎯 Current State

-The EvidenceShield project has been **successfully consolidated** from a confusing dual-directory structure into a clean, standard Vite/React project.
+The ChainGuard project has been **successfully consolidated** from a confusing dual-directory structure into a clean, standard Vite/React project.

 ### What Was Done